netobserv/flowlogs-pipeline/README.md

         rules:
         - type: remove_entry_if_exists
           removeEntry:
-            input: srcPort
+            input: TCPFlags
 ```

-- Using `remove_entry_if_doesnt_exist` in the rule reverses the logic and will not remove the above example entry.
+- `type: remove_entry_if_doesnt_exist` reverses the logic and will not remove the above example entry.
-- Using `remove_field` in the rule `type` instead, results in outputting the entry after removal of only the `SrcPort` key and value.
+- `type: remove_field` keeps the entry but changes its content, removing the `TCPFlags` key and value.
-- Using `remove_entry_if_equal` will remove the entry if the specified field exists and is equal to the specified value.
+- `type: remove_entry_if_equal` removes the entry if the specified field exists and is equal to the specified value.
-- Using `remove_entry_if_not_equal` will remove the entry if the specified field exists and is not equal to the specified value.
+- `type: remove_entry_if_not_equal` removes the entry if the specified field exists and is not equal to the specified value.

 #### Transform Filter: query language